TRIPATHISHIWANSHI/quiz-app/README.md

 ## Credits
 This project was created by SHIWANSHI TRIPATHI Questions for the quiz were inspired by various sources.
+## Working of the project url
+Go to this url: https://tripathishiwanshi.github.io/quiz-app/
 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.